arturo-lang/arturo/README.md

 As already mentioned, everything is a statement of the form `ID <expressions>`.
 So, how does this work?

-- Is it the first time you are declaring this symbol?
-Then, the right-hand value will be assigned.
+As already mentioned, everything is a statement of the form `ID <expressions>`.
+So, how does this work?

-- Is it not the first time?
-Then again, the right-hand value will be assigned.
+- Is the ID a new or non-function existing symbol?
+Then, the right-hand value will be assigned to it
-- Do you want to call a function you have declared, by name?
-Just prefix it with an exclamation mark.
-E.g.: `!myFunc "some arg" "another arg"`
+- Is it a function?
+Then it will be called, with the right-hand values as arguments
 - Do you want to use the result of a function call as part of an expression?
 Just enclose the function call in `$(...)`	E.g.: `print $(reverse #(1 2 3))`

 Simple, isn't it?